Productive Assistants – Taking Control of Your Day

-When you do plan, there will be the inevitable surprises, re-prioritisation of work and of course the stop everything to get this done right now task.
+When you plan, there will be the inevitable surprises, re-prioritisation of work, and the stop everything to get this done right now task.

-So how do you prioritise your workload when the usual productivity tricks don’t apply for Assistants?
+So how do you prioritise your workload when the usual productivity tricks don’t apply to Assistants?

 Understand what’s important

 Things that contribute directly to achieving your objectives

 Things that contribute to the success of your department or team

 Highly essential tasks are building relationships within your organisation or with suppliers, planning and strategising and identifying new opportunities.